cornmaxxing/cornmaxxing/README.md

-throws up on you lovingly,,, soon let me just do the dishes your starting to dissapoint me whatever i sleep after 8 mins
+throws up on you lovingly,,, soon let me just do the dishes your starting to dissapoint me whatever i sleep after 8 mins lalala . ok i sleep after 10 mins i may not respond ig